-Despite the controversy, training collars remain a popular tool for many dog owners.
-But it is important to understand how to use them to avoid harming your dog.
+Despite the controversy, electric collars remain a popular tool for many dog owners.
+But it is important to understand how to use them to avoid harming your pet dog.
 Find out in this article how to use them properly.

 However, training collars have been misused to punish a dog that had an accident on the carpet or like to sleep on couches too often.
 The use of electric collars should be reasonable and sensible.

 There are many types of electric collars on the market, with prices ranging from around £15 for the cheapest to over £400 for the most efficient.
 It is very important not to rush into buying a training collar but to compare the features of each product.